 Positions are also available for those interested in an academic research career through the ABIM Research Pathway.
 Several of our fellowship programs have T-32 grants that provide support for those interested in careers as physician scientists.

-Throughout their training, residents actively participate in a well rounded core curriculum in general internal medicine and its subspecialties with an excellent balance of ambulatory and inpatient experiences.
-They assume complete responsibility for the inpatient and outpatient care of their patients under the supervision of faculty who are expert clinicians and have achieved prominence in a variety of fields, including cardiology, pulmonary medicine, infectious diseases, transplant medicine and international health.
-Through a comprehensive day/night float system, residents have ample opportunity to learn in a comfortable environment and have time for friends and family.
+Throughout their training, residents actively participate in a well-rounded core curriculum in general internal medicine and its subspecialties with an excellent balance of ambulatory and inpatient experiences.
+They assume complete responsibility for the inpatient and outpatient care of their patients under the supervision of faculty who are expert clinicians and have achieved prominence in a variety of fields, including cardiology, pulmonary medicine, critical care, infectious diseases, gastroenterology and hepatology, nephrology, hematology, medical oncology, sleep medicine, transplant medicine and international health.
+Through a comprehensive day and night float system and moonlighting opportunities, residents have ample opportunity to learn in a comfortable environment and have time for friends and family.

 Residents receive training in evidence based medicine, epidemiology, teaching and team management skills, research design, ethics, palliative medicine and a cost consciousness approach to clinical practice.
+They also participate in simulation and ultrasound sessions to enhance their procedural technique.
 They thereby develop the prerequisite skills to become general internists or subspecialty fellows.
-Residents are part of an educational environment that is designed to enhance academic curiosity, foster excellence in clinical and teaching skills, and promote clinical and basic science research.
+Residents are part of an enthusiastic educational environment that is designed to enhance academic curiosity, foster excellence in clinical and teaching skills, and promote clinical and basic science research.

 Postgraduate residency training is conducted at the University of Maryland Medical Center, the Department of Veterans Affairs Medical Center, and Mercy Medical Center, a downtown community hospital.
-In addition to these sites, outpatient training occurs at hospital and community clinics and private practices throughout Baltimore, its suburbs and optional rural sites in Western Maryland and the Eastern Shore.
-By receiving their training in a tertiary care, VA and community hospitals and at a wide variety of ambulatory sites, our residents develop their skills in caring for patients with a broad mix of illnesses and backgrounds in a multiplicity of clinical settings.
+In addition to these sites, outpatient training occurs at hospital and community clinics and private practices throughout Baltimore, its suburbs and optional rural sites on Maryland's Eastern Shore.
+By receiving their training in a tertiary care academic hospital, a VA and a community hospital and at a wide variety of ambulatory sites, our residents develop their skills in caring for patients with a broad mix of illnesses and backgrounds in a multiplicity of clinical settings.

-Another strength of our program is the wonderful camaraderie among our residents.
-Their spirit and enthusiasm are evident not only in their interactions at conferences, but also in their mutual support in their clinical work and in their friendships outside the hospital.
+A wonderful strength of our program is the camaraderie among our residents.
+Their spirit and enthusiasm are evident not only in their interactions at conferences and in their mutual support in their clinical work, but also in their friendships outside the hospital.